 Get a Customizable Welcome Back Letter Template

-To give HR leaders a head start, Paycor is sharing a letter you can use to welcome your employees back to work.
+To give HR leaders a head start, Paycor an HCM software provider, is sharing a letter you can use to welcome your employees back to work.
 It's packed with ideas that you can customize for the needs of your business.

 Once downloaded, you can easily edit the language as required.